nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 3. Check for all inline code blocks which are surrounded by `$...$` and render their their contents as inline math.

 No ambiguity, no stress.
-A whole class of bugs simply doesn't exist.
+Whole classes of bugs simply doesn't exist.

 #### It doesn't work everywhere